ghdl/ghdl/doc/using/InvokingGHDL.rst

 Analyze automatically outdated files and elaborate a design.
 The primary unit denoted by the ``primary`` argument must already be known by the system, either because you have already analyzed it (even if you have modified it) or because you have imported it.
 A file may be outdated because it has been modified (e.g. you have just edited it), or because a design unit contained in the file depends on a unit which is outdated.
 This rule is of course recursive.

-* With option :option:`--bind`, GHDL will stop before the final linking step.
+* With option ``--bind``, GHDL will stop before the final linking step.
 This is useful when the main entry point is not GHDL and you're linking GHDL object files into a foreign program.
-* With option :option:`-f` (force), GHDL analyzes all the units of the work library needed to create the design hierarchy.
+* With option ``-f`` (force), GHDL analyzes all the units of the work library needed to create the design hierarchy.
 Outdated units are recompiled.
-This is useful if you want to compile a design hierarchy with new compilation flags (for example, to add the *-g* debugging option).
+This is useful if you want to compile a design hierarchy with new compilation flags (for example, to add the ``-g`` debugging option).

 The make command will only re-analyze design units in the work library.
 GHDL fails if it has to analyze an outdated unit from another library.